 - Disease Modelling & Screening Platform (DMSP, collaboration with LCSB) -> Discover more

-- LuxGen platform (in collaboration with Laboratoire National De Santé (LNS)) -> Discover more
+- LuxGen Genome Centre (in collaboration with Laboratoire National De Santé (LNS)) -> Discover more

 The Luxembourg Institute of Health hosts a large number of trainees, Master students and PhD candidates, affiliated to the University of Luxembourg or to foreign partner universities, as well as postdoctoral scientists specialising themselves in a given research domain.
 Modern infrastructure, state-of-the-art technologies and a stimulating work environment, guaranteeing quality supervision and training, are provided to these young scientists starting their career.